Update: Sheet music for this song is now available at gregscheer.com.

 A while back, Perkins School of Theology issued a call for labor hymns–songs that “focus on the struggles, hope, and agency of working people and their communities.”
 Of course I had to write something!
-Here’s a Guitarchestra recording and the PDF leadsheet.
+Here’s a Guitarchestra recording.
 And here’s how I described the song’s genesis in my submission email:

 When I began thinking about the task of writing about labor and faith, especially something that could be used in rallies or marches, I was immediately drawn to the idea of using a work song from the African American tradition.
 Whether the song of slaves, chain gangs, or railroad workers, these songs have deep resonance with the struggle of the American laborer and the ability of music to celebrate and enable work.
 They also have a long tradition of empowering the poor to protest the powerful.